 Even though most people think laminate floors are the only type that deals with a hollow sound when you walk across them, solid wood and engineered wood floors can also have this issue.
 If you install these floors using the floating method, you’ll want to make sure you use an underlayment before you begin.
 This is because the floating method doesn’t actually attach to the subfloor, and the small gap between the wood floor and the subfloor causes that distinct hollow sound.

 However, installing an underlayment will deaden the hollow noise and make it feel softer when you’re walking on the wood floor.
-There are several underlayment types available.
+There are several floor sound insulation types available s underlayment.
 Foam is the most common and the least expensive option.
 Since foam has limited sound-dampening capabilities, it’s best used on the ground floor of your home.
 Additionally, it’s also best where moisture can’t rise from the subfloor.
 If moisture is possible, you’ll want to install a moisture barrier with the foam underlayment.

 FloorMuffler is another option you have available for your underlayment that you can use on any type of floating installation.
 While this specialized brand is more expensive than foam, it also offers several advantages.
 If your wood floors will come in contact with more moisture than normal, FloorMuffler is one of the best options for your underlayment because it’s mold and mildew resistant.
 Additionally, when compared to foam, it’s much better at covering up holes, which means it’s one of the best options for reducing sound.